gap-packages/resclasses/readme.txt

                                   Abstract

-ResClasses is a GAP 4 package which implements  set-theoretic unions of resi- due classes of the ring of integers, of its semilocalisations Z_(pi)  at some finite set of primes pi  and of the polynomial rings GF(q)[x] as GAP domains.
+ResClasses is  a GAP 4 package for  set-theoretic computations  with  residue classes of the integers and a couple of other rings.
-It provides basic functionality for computing with these sets: forming inter- sections,  unions,  differences etc.,  any of these also when one of the ope- rands is  a finite set of ring elements.
-It also implements the rings Z_(pi) as GAP domains.

                                 Requirements